 Although the contractor is responsible for the project, a homeowner should check on job progress a few times per week, and at least once a week together with the contractor or project manager.
 When the contractor is there to walk the job with you, it’s your opportunity to ask questions and address concerns.

-You’ll need to regularly communicate with your contractor or staff about various project details, issues, solutions, etc. Taking an active role in your remodel and accepting your role will ensure you’re not caught off guard with the level of time commitment required.
+You’ll need to regularly communicate with your contractor or staff about various project details, issues, solutions, etc. Taking an active role in your remodel and accepting your role will ensure you’re not caught off guard by the level of the time commitment required.

 When it comes to finding a reputable contractor for your project – GreatBuildz is simplifying the contractor search.
-GreatBuildz is a free service that connects homeowners with reliable, thoroughly screened Los Angeles general contractors and provides project support from start to finish.
+GreatBuildz is a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable, thoroughly screened Los Angeles general contractors and provides project support from start to finish.

 Call now (818.317.3567) to chat with a real person about your next renovation project or visit our website for more information: www.greatbuildz.com